10 Resume Writing Tips To Help You Land a Position

 8. Choose appropriate margins

 Typically you should use a one-inch margin size on all sides of your resume with single spaces between the lines.
 If you have too much white space, you might consider making your lines spaced by 1.15 or 1.5.
-You can also increase your margins if you find it is difficult to fill your resume, but they should stay below two inches.
+You can also increase your margins if you find it difficult to fill your resume, but they should stay below two inches.

 9. Proofread and edit